jose-techcode/TOOLBOX_Luanix/README.md

 docker build -t toolbox_luanix .

-- Scan the docker image with trivy tool (false positives are expected)
+- Scan the docker image with Trivy (false positives are expected)

 trivy image toolbox_luanix:latest

+- Run the image with privileges

+docker run --rm --privileged toolbox_luanix:latest

+# 6.1.
+Run in docker (only some scripts with bash)

+- Execute this script to build docker image and scan with Trivy

+./docker_trivy.sh

+- Run the image with privileges

+docker run --rm --privileged toolbox_luanix:latest

+# 6.2.
+Run in docker (only some scripts with makefile)

+- Execute this makefile command to build docker image and scan with Trivy

+make image

 - Run the image with privileges